 Our data, on the formation of teams of filmmakers, contains not only information about the characteristics of projects and the people involved but also, equally importantly, relational data that enables us to look into the structural connections within and across teams working on film projects.
 Social network analysis (SNA) provides methods for visualising these group relationships, and through quantitative measures that characterise network structure, provides methods for identifying strategically important components and participants in the network.
 It also therefore points to ways in which these networks can be most effectively “dismantled” or opened up.

 This research rests on two inter-related manoeuvres.
 Firstly, it flips the object of analysis.
 If we are going to make these industries a better place for women and other under-represented cohorts then we need to understand the specific operations of gatekeeping that maintain the dominance of white, cis men.
 The second aspect of the project is to use the data we have collected about specific collaboration networks to propose an innovative course of action to change these male dominated environments.
-In this sense this article deviates from previous descriptive accounts of women’s marginalisation by offering an assessment of different strategies for producing change.
+In this sense, this article deviates from previous descriptive accounts of women’s marginalisation by offering an assessment of different strategies for producing change.

 Specifically, this article presents the project’s findings on the application of two possible strategies for dismantling domination patterns and behaviours in collaborative networks, [insert summary of findings here]